Ivy League nude posture photos: Ties to eugenics

 From the 1880s–1940s, eugenics was considered a settled science in the US.
 While it was ostensibly about improving genetic quality for all humans, it tended to preserve the position of the dominant groups in the population.
 Many colleges at the time, even those without posture photo programs, recorded data of their students' body measurements, personalities, and heredity.
 This data was regularly sent to the Eugenics Record Office, which promoted the idea of race betterment.

 The Boston Normal School of Gymnastics, which provided many New England schools with physical education courses before they developed their own departments (and pushed for posture photos to be full-body nudes), was well-connected to the eugenics movement.
 For example, the Normal School featured lectures by the dean of Harvard Medical School, Henry Pickering Bowditch, who advocated for eugenics and published findings from eugenics conferences.
 In Massachusetts, collecting the biometric data of college students from across the state was coordinated by Boston-based eugenicists, including Bowditch.

 W.H.
 Sheldon was also a eugenicist who believed in the superiority of the white race.
-His studies asserted that the intelligence of African Americans came to a "standstill at about the 10th year," and Mexicans at about age 12.
+His studies asserted that the intelligence of African Americans came to a "standstill at about the 10th year", and that of Mexicans at about age 12.
 According to Yale professor George Hersey:

 The reigning school of the time, presided over by E. A. Hooton of Harvard and W. H. Sheldon of Yale, held that a person's body, measured and analyzed, could tell much about intelligence, temperament, moral worth and probable future achievement.

 Hooton was more outspoken about dividing humanity into races, and made proposals to "control and limit the production of inferior and useless organisms."
 His suggestions included penalizing the "inferior" if they reproduced, or sterilizing them altogether.

 Hersey also stated that: "From the outset, the purpose of these 'posture photographs' was eugenic."
 Photographs provided tangible visual proof of the ideals of both "positive eugenics" (desired traits) and of "negative eugenics" (undesired traits).
 People possessing "positive eugenics" characteristics were encouraged to breed, while those possessing "negative eugenics" qualities were encouraged to abstain from breeding for the "good" of humanity.
 As Hersey put it, the ideal solution was "getting those Exeter and Harvard men together with their corresponding Wellesley, Vassar and Radcliffe girls."